carbon-language/carbon-lang/llvm/docs/LangRef.rst

    not equal to ``op2``.
 #. ``uno``: yields ``true`` if either operand is a QNAN.
 #. ``true``: always yields ``true``, regardless of operands.

+The ``fcmp`` instruction can also optionally take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating point optimizations.

+Any set of fast-math flags are legal on an ``fcmp`` instruction, but the only flags that have any effect on its semantics are those that allow assumptions to be made about the values of input arguments; namely ``nnan``, ``ninf``, and ``nsz``.
+See :ref:`fastmath` for more information.

 Example:
 """"""""